manvendrarai2002/GRPtasker/README.md

 ## 🚀 Getting Started

-[cite\_start]To get the project up and running locally, follow these simple steps.
+To get the project up and running locally, follow these simple steps.

 1.  **Copy the environment template:**